databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_fromfile
 ************

-.. function:: rst_fromfile(path, <size_in_MB>)
+.. function:: rst_fromfile(rawPath, <size_in_MB>)

-    Returns a raster tile from a file path.
+    Returns a raster tile from a file rawPath.

-    :param path: A column containing the path to a raster file.
+    :param rawPath: A column containing the rawPath to a raster file.
-    :type path: Column (StringType)
+    :type rawPath: Column (StringType)
     :param size_in_MB: Optional parameter to specify the size of the raster tile in MB.
 Default is not to split the input.
     :type size_in_MB: Column (IntegerType)
     :rtype: Column: RasterTileType

 .. note::
   **Notes**
-    - The file path must be a string.
+    - The file rawPath must be a string.
-    - The file path must be a valid path to a raster file.
+    - The file rawPath must be a valid rawPath to a raster file.
-    - The file path must be a path to a file that GDAL can read.
+    - The file rawPath must be a rawPath to a file that GDAL can read.
     - If the size_in_MB parameter is specified, the raster will be split into tiles of the specified size.
     - If the size_in_MB parameter is not specified or if the size_in_Mb < 0, the raster will only be split if it exceeds Integer.MAX_VALUE.
 The split will be at a threshold of 64MB in this case.
 ..